usmanhameed2017/Node-JS/Important.md

 - When we pass four parameters in the `handler function`, Express treats it as an `error-handling middleware`.

 - This Error Handling Middleware also known as `Global Error Handling Middleware`.

+- MongoDB is a `document-oriented` NoSQL database system.

+- Collection is a group of documents.

+- The best thing about MongoDB is that it follows a `nested-document` structure, meaning you don't need to establish `primary and foreign key relationships` like in SQL Server or MySQL.
+Instead, related data can be stored within a single document, reducing the need for complex joins.